Leave-one-out least squares Monte Carlo algorithm for pricing Bermudan options: Conclusion

 \section{Conclusion}

-This study shows that, using LOOCV, undesirable look-ahead bias in the LSM method \citep{longstaff2001val} can be eliminated without extra simulations.
-By using the LOOLSM method as our measurement tool, we also show that the size of look-ahead bias is proportional to the regressors-to-simulation paths ratio.
-Therefore, the LOOLSM method prevents the significant overvaluation of multi-asset American options, as demonstrated in the numerical examples.
+This study shows that it is possible to eliminate undesirable look-ahead bias in the LSM method \citep{longstaff2001val} using LOOCV without extra simulations.
+By measuring look-ahead bias with the LOOLSM method, we also find that the bias size is asymptotically proportional to the regressors-to-paths ratio.
+With numerical examples, we demonstrate that the LOOLSM method effectively prevents the possible overvaluation of multiasset Bermudan options without extra computation.